nessss/meslo/README.rst

-Powerline fonts
+Meslo for Powerline
 ===============

-This repository contains pre-patched and adjusted fonts for usage with the `Powerline <https://github.com/powerline/powerline>`_ statusline plugin.
+This repository contains a pre-patched and adjusted version of the Meslo font family for usage with the `Powerline <https://github.com/powerline/powerline>`_ statusline plugin.

 Installation
 ------------

-Run ``./install.sh`` to install all Powerline Fonts or see the documentation_ for details.
+Run ``./install.sh`` to install Meslo for Powerline or see the documentation_ for details.

 .. _documentation: https://powerline.readthedocs.org/en/latest/installation/linux.html#font-installation